 Sustainability is a top priority at Volkswagen Commercial Vehicles.
 The Brand Board of Management meets twice yearly to formulate a CSR roadmap and decide on focus topics.
-All departments in the company, from procurement and human resources to production and logistics, take part in regular Steering Group meetings in which they set common, binding targets.
-During these meetings, corporate responsibility acts as the common framework for processes and projects.
+All departments in the company, from procurement and human resources to production and logistics, take part in regular steering committee meetings in which they set common, binding targets in order to make corporate responsibility the common decision-making framework for processes and projects.

-“New fuel consumption benchmark – Caddy 4 and T6 models improve efficiency by up to 15%”
+“New standards in fuel consumption – Caddy 4 and T6 models use up to 15% less fuel”

 “Urban Logistics” Pilot Project

 Volkswagen Commercial Vehicles is engaged in an ongoing dialog with Hanover, state capital of Lower Saxony, and the Hanover-Braunschweig-Göttingen-Wolfsburg metropolitan region, on how best to improve the urban logistics infrastructure.
 One example of this joint work is the “Urban Logistics” pilot project involving the City, the metropolitan region, Leibniz University of Hanover, the University of Applied Sciences and Arts in Hanover, Braunschweig University of Technology, the Deutsche Post DHL mail and logistics group, and enercity, the Hanover city utilities company.
 This collaboration is based on two guiding principles: first, that future logistics must be focused on the needs of people in a livable city, and second, that future logistics in a climate-neutral Hanover must be based on quiet, safe, zero-emission transport solutions and an innovative urban infrastructure.